Irritable Bowel Syndrome

 http://www.youtube.com/watch?v=RetqZogx1j0

-As different people experience different symptoms, which and improve or disprove for various reasons, it is important to do a full consultation on each client.
+As different people experience different symptoms, which can improve or disprove for various reasons, it is important to do a full consultation on each client.
 This can take up to an hour and involve Chinese Medicine, incorporating tongue and pulse diagnosis, a food intolerance test, stress management, diet, lifestyle and nutritional deficiencies.
 For example where there has been a lot of stress over a long period of time, the person may not be absorbing adequate nutrition from their food.
 If there has been ongoing diarrhoea then the person may be deficient in major nutrients eg magnesium.
-Inflammation and irritation in the intestines responds well to specific Chinese Herbs.
+Inflammation and irritation of the intestines respond well to specific Chinese Herbs.
 For low back pain or bowel spasm, and stress, Acupuncture is useful.
-For severe constipation it is important that food is chewed well, that sufficient water is being consumed and that regular healthy eating habits are adhered to.
+For severe constipation, it is important that food is chewed well, that sufficient water is being consumed and that regular healthy eating habits are adhered to.
 A healthy lifestyle is also paramount.
 This should include enough sleep and regular activity eg; walking.
 Treatment may include, lifestyle changes, food intolerance diet, Acupuncture, specific herbs and nutrition, stress management and dietary changes.

 Where there are food intolerances, a food exclusion diet will be introduced and fully explained.
-In most cases alternative foods will be suggested and explained.
-A food exclusion diet may change the client’s nutritional intake and in those cases specific nutritional supplements may be advised.
+In most cases, alternative foods will be suggested and explained.
+A food exclusion diet may change the client’s nutritional intake and in those cases, specific nutritional supplements may be advised.

 http://www.acupuncture.com/testimonials/ibs1.htm